-12 yakuza arrested over 2011 drive-by shooting of Fukuoka construction exec | The Japan Times
+12 yakuza arrested over 2011 drive-by shooting of Fukuoka construction executive | The Japan Times

 According to the Fukuoka Prefectural Police, Uchino returned home that night in a car driven by an acquaintance after attending a sumo tournament in the city of Fukuoka with his wife.
 When he got out of the car, two men on a motorcycle rode up and the one sitting in back fired two shots, one of which hit Uchino in the neck.
 He died from blood loss.

 Around 2011, a series of attacks targeting business owners and citizens took place in Kitakyushu, where Kudo-kai is based.

 The Fukuoka Prefectural Police believe the group was involved in most of the incidents.
 Nomura was subsequently arrested for his alleged involvement in the fatal shooting of the director of a local fishing cooperative.

 Kudo-kai has lost clout in recent years and lost many members.